James A. Lindsay: Views

-Lindsay has supported Democratic Party candidates, including volunteering for Barack Obama, and was part of the New Atheism movement.
-He said in 2022 that he originally identified with the left, though he had stopped considering himself a liberal.
-Lindsay stated that he does not "really" consider himself a conservative, but added: "I do notice that when I talk about conservatives now, I tend to use the pronoun 'we'.
-So maybe on some psychological level, getting down in there, I’ve started to identify, but I don’t know if I mean 'we' conservatives or 'we' people who are standing up for broadly classically liberal values like the United States was founded upon.
-Team Reality, if you will.
-And if that's conservative, so be it".
+Prior to 2020, Lindsay supported Democratic Party candidates, including volunteering for Barack Obama, and was part of the New Atheism movement.
+In 2023, Lindsay published an article on New Discourses in which he set out to defend the philosophical basis of classical liberalism, which he summarized as "the project of organizing our society from a position of political equality with certain rights that are inalienable, among these life, liberty, property, capacity for their use toward our happiness and purposes, and a reasonable expectation of privacy in which we can maintain their sanctity".

-Lindsay is a critic of "woke culture", which he analogizes to religious belief.
+Lindsay is a critic of "wokeness", which he analogizes to religious belief.
 He describes "the Social Justice Movement" as his "ideological enemy".
 Though he opposed Donald Trump in the 2016 United States presidential election, Lindsay announced his intention to vote for Trump in the 2020 election, arguing that the danger of "wokeness" is much greater than that of a Trump presidency.
+Lindsay has clashed with other right-wing figures, who he refers to as the "woke right."

+Southern Baptist Theological Seminary president Albert Mohler looked to Lindsay to understand critical race theory because, in Mohler's words, few have "given sustained attention to critical theory from a conservative viewpoint".

+Cynical Theories (2020)

 Conspiracy theory promotion

-Lindsay has promoted and/or been linked to several prominent conspiracy theories.
+Lindsay has promoted several conspiracy theories.

-He is a proponent of the right-wing LGBT grooming conspiracy theory and has been credited as one of several public figures responsible for popularizing "groomer" as a slur directed at LGBTQ educators and activists by members of the political right.
+He is a proponent of the LGBT grooming conspiracy theory and has been credited as one of several public figures responsible for popularizing "groomer" as a slur directed at LGBTQ educators and activists by members of the political right.
 Lindsay has referred to the Pride flag as "the flag of a hostile enemy."

 In 2021, Lindsay wrote on Twitter that "there will be" a genocide of whites if critical race theory "isn't stopped."
 His statement was met with widespread criticism, including from founder of libertarian anti-identity politics magazine Quillette Claire Lehmann who wrote: "James Lindsay is now peddling White Genocide Theory.
 Implying that a genocide against whites in the U.S. is imminent has the potential to inspire racist violence.
 Such comments are extreme, reckless, and irresponsible.
 They should be denounced."

-Lindsay has promoted the far-right Cultural Marxism conspiracy theory, which alleges a concerted effort by Marxist critical theorists to infiltrate academic and cultural institutions in order to destroy Western civilization.
-The theory has been wholly rejected by mainstream scholars, and has been characterized as antisemitic by the Southern Poverty Law Center and others.
-Lindsay has denied charges of antisemitism and has argued that the term "cultural marxism" is not inherently antisemitic.
+Lindsay has promoted the far-right Cultural Marxism conspiracy theory, which alleges a concerted effort by Marxist critical theorists to undermine Western civilization using Marxism.